February 5, 2025

 A CLOSER LOOK AT THE NUMBERS

 As always, Beacon Economics advises against reading too much into month-to-month fluctuations in state export statistics, especially when focusing on specific commodities or destinations.
 Significant variations can occur due to unusual developments or exceptional one-off trades and may not be indicative of underlying trends.
-For that reason, Beacon Economics compares the latest three months for which data are available (i.e., September-November) with the corresponding period one year earlier.
+For that reason, Beacon Economics compares the latest three months for which data are available (i.e., October-December) with the corresponding period one year earlier.
 Please note that the numbers cited in this report are nominal values.

 LEADING EXPORT COMMODITIES

 The table below shows annual changes in California’s merchandise exports.
 In recent years, eleven commodity groups have posted three-month export totals exceeding $1 billion.
-Of those, all but three recorded nominal year-over-year gains in the latest three months.
+Of those, all but four recorded nominal year-over-year gains in the latest three months.

 DESTINATIONS